raincuhh/portfolio_v2/readme.md

 ## Brief

-This document outlines the steps for setting up and running the second edition of the portfolio project, currently a work in progress.
+This document outlines the steps for setting up the development environment for the project.

 ## Installing Dependencies